openSUSE/news-o-o/_posts/2011-04-30-opensuse-weekly-news-issue-173-is-out.markdown

       undecided if these or similar patches will make it into a stable kernel 2.6.38, as Torvalds mentioned at one point that he was considering.

-Torvalds did not yet produce a fifth release candidate for Linux 2.6.39 “ but it should
+Torvalds did not yet produce a fifth release candidate for Linux 2.6.39 â€“ but it should
       emerge in the next few days, as the [RC4](http://thread.gmane.org/gmane.linux.kernel/1128248) is already more than one week old. (...)

-
+â€

+â€œ

       [Linus Torvalds: Linux 2.6.39-rc5](https://lkml.org/lkml/2011/4/27/8)